You Can Rest Assured

 “There’s no sight like seeing the light from Calvary kiss a human face as it fills the heart with the assurance of Divine forgiveness.” —Gipsy Smith

 Recall the old schoolyard method of picking teams?
-All the kids who wanted to play lined up, waiting, hoping to be selected?
-The captains of each team took turns—first this kid was selected, then that kid, then another, and another.
+All the kids who wanted to play lined up, waiting, hoping to be selected.
+The captains of each team took turns—first this kid was selected, then that one, then another, and another.

-With each turn you weren’t chosen, you feared you might be standing there forever and wondered, “What’s wrong with me?”
+Each turn your name wasn’t called, you feared you might be standing there forever, wondering, “What’s wrong with me?”

-If someone doesn’t want you on his or her team, it’s a painful experience.
+If someone doesn’t choose you, it’s a painful experience.
 Your self-esteem and self-confidence can take a tremendous blow.

 “For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will—to the praise of his glorious grace, which he has freely given us in the One he loves” (Ephesians 1:4-6).